INDOOR SKI CENTER

 Precision

-By being in a stable environment, the athletes can focus solely on how they feel on their skis.
-A mirror allows to observe yourself and correct your technique without delay.
-At Préski, feedback is in real time!
+In a controlled environment, the athlete can focus solely on what they feel.
+A mirror also allows for immediate self-observation and technique correction.
+At Préski, feedback is instant!

 Expertise

-We have experienced coaches with a baggage of knowledge that is almost unrivaled in Quebec.
-They specialize in physiotherapy, ski biomechanics, kinesiology, annual planning and racing tactics.
+We have experienced coaches with an unparalleled wealth of knowledge in Quebec.
+They specialize in ski biomechanics, kinesiology, annual training planning, and race tactics.

 Repetition

-Simulators accentuate basic principles of alpine skiing's technique.
-Skiers are required to support themselves on the outside ski.
-They must transfer weight from one ski to the other early in the curve, otherwise there is a risk of falling.
-Athletes need to be effective, have good balance, and use smaller articulations.
+Simulators help strengthen the fundamentals of alpine skiing.
+Skiers are required to be on the outside ski and must transfer their weight from one ski to the other early in the turn, or risk falling.

-It is possible to do exercises very similar to the mountains (lifting the inside ski, skiing backwards, 180/360).
-The majority of turns are done without poles.
-We use several objects to develop balance and alignment (cones, balls, sticks, tennis racket, projection of a path on the ground).
+It is possible to do exercises very similar to those on the mountain (lifting the inside ski, skiing backward, 180/360 spins).
+Most turns are done without poles.

 The results on the snow